 - Puree in the food processor or with an immersion blender until smooth.
 Cool before using.

 I tested this recipe with King Arthur Measure for Measure Flour.
 Several other gluten-free flours for baking will work.
-Cup4Cup, which contains milk powder (best price usually at Target) and Pamela’s Artisan Flour Blend are similar to King Arthur’s and will work well.
+Cup4Cup, which contains milk powder and Pamela’s Artisan Flour Blend are similar to King Arthur’s and will work well.
 If you use a flour blend that does not contain xanthan gum, guar gum or inulin (binders) add 3/4 tsp xanthan gum to the recipe.

 Dried maple sugar is a wonderful flavor along with the squash and cinnamon.
 If you don’t have it, just replace it with 1/4 c granulated sugar.